-• On September 13, 2023, the Company closed a non-brokered private placement consisting of 19,045,253 units at a price of \$0.15 per unit which raised gross proceeds of \$2,856,788.
-Each unit consists of one common share of the Company and one common share purchase warrant.
-Each warrant is exercisable to acquire one share at a price of \$0.25 per share for a period of two years from the closing date.
-The Company paid an aggregate finder's fee of \$144,007.
+• On August 29, 2024, the Company closed a non-brokered private placement consisting of 13,058,985 units at a price of \$0.25 per unit which raised gross proceeds of \$3,264,746.
+Each unit consists of one common share of the Company and one non-transferable common share purchase warrant.
+Each whole warrant is exercisable to acquire one common share at a price of \$0.50 per share for a period of three years from the closing date.
+The Company paid an aggregate finder's fees totaling \$92,768.
+The warrants are also subject to accelerated expiration upon the occurrence of certain events.

-The Company had no share capital transactions for the year ended December 31, 2022.
+The Company's share capital transactions for the year ended December 31, 2023 are as follows: